OpenCSGs/csghub-installer/docker-compose/README.md

 - **csghub-runner:** Responsible for deploying application instances to the Kubernetes cluster.

-- **csghub-space-builder:** Mainly responsible for building application images and uploading them to the container image repository.
+- **csghub-builder:** Mainly responsible for building application images and uploading them to the container image repository.

 - **gitaly:** CSGHub's Git storage backend, providing efficient implementation of Git operations.